-Money as a vital tool of life is an imperative necessity.
+Money as a mighty tool of life is an imperative necessity.
 Some people need it, some do anything breakneck to earn it and some couldn’t care less.
 I have walked through all these phases.
-Well, I haven’t done anything hazardous for the money, but I craved for it during my teenage (like many other fellow teenagers).
-Then there were situations in my life when I couldn’t care less because my top priority was to finish school and get a job but now - I only need it.
+Well, I haven’t done anything hazardous for money, but I craved for it during my teenage phase (like many other fellow teenagers).
+Then, there were situations in my life when I couldn’t care less because my top priority was to finish school and get a job but now - I only need it.
 You know, mortgages and bills and stuffs.

 Along the road of adulthood, I have come to notice that numerous people around me are dreaded to face the truth of their money spending habits.
-Some of them are very venerable individuals and this is reason the fact of lack of accountability baffles me that under all the suits and ties and highly valued statuses, they operate their financial situations no different than others.
+Some of them are very venerable individuals and the fact of lacking accountability baffles me because under all the suits and ties, and highly valued statuses, they operate their financial situations no different than others.

-If you are one of those people who are not afraid of facing the evil reality of monetary responsibility and cold hard numbers, then I suggest you keep reading.
+If you are one of those people who are not afraid of facing the antichrist reality of monetary responsibility and cold hard numbers, then I suggest you keep reading.

 Understanding Money (Simply Portrayed)

 At the very beginning, the paper money and metal coins we are using today were beyond imagination, so people used items to trade for other items.
-The modern-day money came into existence when a brainy individual realized the convenience of off-loading excess burden for long sales trips.
+The modern day money came into play when a brainy individual realized the convenience of off-loading excess burden for long sales trips.
 It definitely eased the effort of making distanced journeys because no one had to carry fifty skins of squirrels and twelve camels anymore.

 Mundane Usage of Money